ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 To say that force equals voluntarism is completely illogical and self-contradictory.
 To say that the initiation of the use of force is completely equal to the non-initiation of the use of force is to say that up is down, black is white, and truth is falsehood.

-Without the “null zone,” these corrupt fictions cannot be sustained.
+Without the “null zone”, these corrupt fictions cannot be sustained.

 The “null zone” is the lair of the beast we hunt.

 As we can see, we know that personally it is wrong to steal; we have very few problems with an abstract and logical ban on theft, such as we have worked out above – yet still, there exists this “null zone” or alternate universe where such oppositions can be accepted without any question or concern.

 According to UPB, it is wrong for me and you to steal.
-Yet somehow, in this “null zone,” it is not only allowed, but also perfectly *moral*, for others to steal.
+Yet somehow, in this “null zone”, it is not only allowed, but also perfectly *moral*, for others to steal.
 We *must not* steal – they *must* steal.
 It is moral madness!

 ### Policemen